Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/timeout-settings.md

 # Timeout Settings

-### Is it mandatory to specify a timeout in my request?⌛
+### Is it mandatory to specify a timeout in my request?
 Yes, you should set a timeout value in all Booking Flow queries and mutations.
 If no timeout value is specified at a request level, our system will utilize the timeout configured by default.

-### Which timeout should I establish in each step?🔢
+### Which timeout should I establish in each step?
 It will depend on your preferences and needs.
 Our recommendation is to test which timeout fits your needs better, taking into account the number of hotels requested and the Seller specifications/restrictions.

 **TravelgateX Buyers API allows:**